 The Joint Standing Committee on Foreign Affairs, Defence and Trade reports on human rights in Australia

-Statement to the Parliament on the Joint Standing Committee on Foreign Affairs, Defence and Trade - Human Rights Sub-Committee's recent activities concerning conditions within immigration detention centres and the treatment of detainees
+Statement to the Parliament on the Human Rights Sub-Committee of the Joint Standing Committee on Foreign Affairs, Defence and Trade (JSCFADT), on recent activities concerning conditions within immigration detention centres and the treatment of detainees

 "I maintain that detention centres are no places for women and children..."

 1.1 Mr President, I rise to make a statement on behalf of the Joint Standing Committee on Foreign Affairs, Defence and Trade about the Committee's review of immigration detention centres and the treatment of detainees.

 1.2 In June 2001, the JSCFADT Human Rights Sub-Committee tabled the report on its visits to immigration detention centres across Australia, A Report on Visits to Immigration Detention Centres.
 The Committee made 20 recommendations that reflected amongst other matters our concern with physical conditions within the centres, the access to information, education and other services for detainees, the delays in processing of applications and appeals and the consequential long periods of detention, occupation for detainees within the detention centres and security for different groups.